Krowsie/starter-academic/content/publication/what-treatment-outcomes-matter-most-a-q-study-of-outcome-priority-profiles-among-youth-with-lived-experience-of-depression/index.md

   - Holly Alice Bear
   - Ana Calderon
   - Miranda Wolpert
-publication: European Child & Adolescent Psychiatry
+publication: "*European Child & Adolescent Psychiatry*"
 abstract: "Interest in youth perspectives on what constitutes an important outcome in the treatment of depression has been growing, but limited attention has been given to heterogeneity in outcome priorities, and minority